AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/af-data-transferred.md

 | Implicit PI points with attributes that reference other attributes | No                               |
 | Attributes that reference a non-registered data source/PI Data Archive | No                 |

-\***Note**: Static AF Attributes configured as type 'Boolean' are not supported and will not be transferred.
+<sup>1</sup>Static AF Attributes configured as type 'Boolean' are not supported and will not be transferred.

 ## Performance metrics: AF data transfer